Kitware/vtk-js/Sources/Common/DataModel/DataSet/api.md

-vtkDataSet is an abstract class that specifies an interface for dataset objects. vtkDataSet also provides methods to provide informations about the data, such as center, bounding box, and representative length.
+vtkDataSet is an abstract class that specifies an interface for dataset objects. vtkDataSet also provides methods to provide information about the data, such as center, bounding box, and representative length.

 In vtk a dataset consists of a structure (geometry and topology) and